 The easiest way to initiate a conversation with your customer is to use a proactive live chat feature.
 You can set up special triggers for starting a conversation and preventing a customer from leaving your website.

 The more proactive you are in your communication with customers, the better your engagement and brand reputation will be.

 2. Use chatbots to automate customer communication

-One of the best ways to make your customer service more efficient is to automate parts of customer communication using and chatbots.
+One of the best ways to make your customer service more efficient is to automate parts of customer communication using support tools and chatbots.